 Ok, I will add a caveat: except within a very narrow corridor.
 Don’t trust them on anything outside that corridor.
 And the corridor shouldn’t even reach to the edges of their speciality.
 Not even close.
 You might want to put a corridor within a corridor, and another one within that, and only at the very centre of that, chalk a faint pinstripe of trust.
 And be aware that even then, expert knowledge is constantly changing, sometimes quickly, sometimes at a glacial pace, but it’s organic and shifting, nonetheless, and there are vested interests, and bias and indoctrination, and experiences unknown, everywhere and in every field.

-So get your kids vaccinated.
-Take the utmost care during a pandemic.
+So take care during a pandemic.
 Believe what your judo instructor who’s been doing judo for five decades tells you about judo.
 But if an economist starts holding forth on anything, including economics, then change the channel.
 And as for journalists...

 - The ends don’t justify the means